robhta/robhta/README.md

 ## Hi there 👋

 - PhD student at Hanover University of Applied Sciences and Arts.
+- It is a cooperative PhD with the Bundeswehr University Munich.
 - Research area: APT attack detection through anomaly detection.
 - Focus: Modeling system behavior as a graph to learn normal behavior using GNN and one-class learning methods.
 <!--